On this page

 • Files contain events, with one event per line.

-• Files are uploaded in the events’ chronological order.
+• Upload files in the events' chronological order.

 • Filenames are unique.

-• File size must be greater than 1MB and smaller than 1GB.
+• File size must be greater than 1MB and smaller than 5GB.
+For customers with large event volumes, Amplitude recommends file sizes close to 500MB for optimal performance.

 • Files are compressed or uncompressed JSON, CSV, or parquet files.

-• For Mirror Sync, which supports mutations, the following constraints exist:
+• For Mirror Sync, which supports mutations, the following constraints apply:

 • Mutations to events require a user ID.
 If a row doesn't contain a user ID, Amplitude drops the event.
 If you have a high volume of anonymous events, Amplitude recommends against using this mode.